-15 For discussions of the Internet or Wikipedia in light of, or as a straightforward example of, Hayekian spontaneous orders, see for example Boothby (2005), Mangu-Ward (2006), Sunstein (2006), Black (2007), Mangu-Ward (2007), Clark (2007), Lee (2008), Roberts and Wales (2009), and the passing references in the Preface and Acknowledgements of McCloskey (2010).
+17 For discussions of the Internet or Wikipedia in light of, or as a straightforward example of, Hayekian spontaneous orders, see for example Boothby (2005), Mangu-Ward (2006), Sunstein (2006), Black (2007), Mangu-Ward (2007), Clark (2007), Lee (2008), Roberts and Wales (2009), and the passing references in the Preface and Acknowledgements of McCloskey (2010).
 Bragues (2007) discusses Wikipedia in terms of equilibrating processes in competitive markets, but does not make an explicit connection to Hayek or spontaneous order (seeming, rather, to draw on neoclassical rather than Austrian understandings of "competitive market structure").

-16 See, for example, the EconTalk interview "Wales on Wikipedia" (Roberts and Wales, 2009).
+18 See, for example, the EconTalk interview "Wales on Wikipedia" (Roberts and Wales, 2009).

-have profound social effects but, because of their very anonymity, "police-blotter rapists have performed their duty ... so well ... that the true meaning of their act has largely gone unnoticed" (209); just as Hayek characterizes spontaneous orders in such terms as "the unintended and often uncomprehended results of the separate and yet interrelated actions of men [sic] in society."
-Yet there are of course other ways in which the sexual politics of a rape culture are more reminiscent of "constructed" order and governmental politics than they are of paradigmatic spontaneous orders.
-Crucially, the dispersed acts that we are discussing are, after all, not free exchanges or willing negotiations, but acts of force, and so any social order emerging from them must be seen as a social order imposed on women against their will, just as the economic or social plans of governments are imposed on the governed without genuine individual consent.
-18
+19 Hayek (1952/1979), 58.
+Emphasis added.
+Reading Against Our Will alongside Hayek's Law, Legislation, and Liberty, it is hard not to see a very suggestive parallel between Brownmiller's description of the "unthinking" police-blotter rapists are of course other ways in which the sexual politics of a rape culture are more reminiscent of "constructed" order and governmental politics than they are of paradigmatic spontaneous orders.
+Crucially, the dispersed acts that we are discussing are, after all, not free exchanges or willing negotiations, but acts of force, and so any social order emerging from them must be seen as a social order imposed on women against their will, just as the economic or social plans of governments are imposed on the governed without genuine individual consent.20